plumed-nest/plumed-nest/Plumed.md

 The PLUMED library
 -----------------------------
+What is a nest without a bird?
 PLUMED is an open-source, community-developed library that provides a wide range of different methods, which include:

 * enhanced-sampling algorithms
 * free-energy methods